-The 2023 Project is in the same location on the same site.
-There is no change to the building envelope or footprint, therefore there is no change in impact to scenic vistas, scenic highways, scenic resources, shadow, wind, or light.
-The 2023 Project would modify some external massing and window placement compared to the 2022 Project and would still be subject design review to ensure consistency with the Design Guidelines in the BVDSP EIR and to ensure that the new design would continue to be compatible with the existing built form and architectural character of the area.
-The 2023 Project would continue to be required to comply with SCAs related to landscaping and landscape maintenance, blight control, and lighting plans, as included in full in Attachment A (SCA AES-1: Trash and Blight Removal, SCA AES-2: Graffiti Control, SCA AES-3: Landscape Plan, and SCA AES-4: Lighting).
-BVDSP EIR Mitigation Measures AES-4, AES-5, and AES-6 would not apply to the 2023 Project, because the project site is not within the impact areas, just as they did not apply to the 2022 Project.
+The 2024 Project would modify some external massing and window placement compared to the 2022 Project, but would be consistent with conclusions of the 2022 CEQA Analysis which determined that there were no views considered scenic or unique (as defined by CEQA), no visual access to protected scenic resources (as defined by the General Plan) that could be obstructed by the project, and that the project would be consistent with BVDCP requirements related to compatible visual character.
+The 2024 Project would still be subject design review to ensure consistency with the Design Guidelines in the BVDSP EIR and to ensure that the new design would continue to be compatible with the existing built form and architectural character of the area.
+The 2024 Project would continue to be required to comply with SCAs related to landscaping and landscape maintenance, blight control, and lighting plans, as included in full in Attachment A (SCA AES-1: Trash and Blight Removal, SCA AES-2: Graffiti Control, SCA AES-3: Landscape Plan, and SCA AES-4: Lighting).
+BVDSP EIR Mitigation Measures AES-4, AES-5, and AES-6 would not apply to the

+2024 Project, because the project site is not within the impact areas, just as they did not apply to the 2022 Project.

-The 2023 Project would not substantially increase the severity of impacts related to aesthetics, shadows or wind compared to the 2022 Project and would therefore not substantially increase the severity of the significant impacts identified in the BVDSP EIR nor would it result in new significant impacts related to aesthetics, shadows, or wind that were not identified in the BVDSP EIR.
+The 2024 Project would not substantially increase the severity of impacts related to aesthetics, shadow, or wind compared to the 2022 Project and would therefore not substantially increase the severity of the significant impacts identified in the BVDSP EIR nor would it result in new significant impacts related to aesthetics, shadows, or wind that were not identified in the BVDSP EIR.